 - 1 1/2 cup of cooked white rice (from about 3/4 cup raw rice)

-- 4 bell peppers, any color
+- 4 to 6 bell peppers, any color

-- 5 Tbsp extra-virgin olive oil
+- 5 tablespoons extra-virgin olive oil

 - 1 medium yellow onion, peeled and chopped

-- 1 clove of garlic, peeled and chopped
+- 1 clove garlic, peeled and chopped

-- 1 lb of lean ground beef
+- 1 pound lean ground beef

 - 1 cup chopped tomatoes, fresh or canned (if using can, drain of excess liquid first)

-- Fresh ground pepper
+- 1/2 teaspoon ground black pepper

 - 1/2 cup ketchup

-- 1/2 tsp of Worcestershire Sauce
+- 1/2 teaspoon of Worcestershire Sauce

 - Dash of Tabasco sauce

 6 Bake: Add 1/4 cup of water to the baking dish.
-Place in oven and bake for 40-50 minutes (or longer, depending on how big the peppers are that you are stuffing), until the internal temperature of the stuffed peppers is 150-160°F.
+Place in 350°F oven and bake for 40-50 minutes (or longer, depending on how big the peppers are that you are stuffing), until the internal temperature of the stuffed peppers is 150-160°F.